2 Pinoys executed in China for drug convictions | Malou Talosig-Bartolome

 “The Government of the Republic of the Philippines exhausted all measures available to appeal to the relevant authorities of the People’s Republic of China to commute their sentences to life imprisonment on humanitarian grounds.
 There were also high-level political representations in this regard.

-The drugs were hidden in the DVD machine players tucked inside their respective luggages.
+The drugs were hidden in the DVD machine players tucked inside their respective luggage.

 The two underwent court trials until 2016 when they were sentenced to death for drug smuggling.
 Then, their cases were appealed at the High People’s Court in Guandong in 2017, but the high court still upheld the case in 2018.